 As I mentioned earlier, a big thing that makes GoEast’s online courses different than other Chinese courses is their blended approach – mixing self-study and personal instruction.

-As such, you’ll want to study each lesson independently prior to your 1-1 class.
+As such, you’ll want to study each lesson independently prior to your 1-on-1 live class.
 Then, after you’ve done that, you’ll meet with your instructor over Zoom.

 For this review, I also had one lesson arranged with one of their instructors, which lasted around an hour.